sustrik/dsock/README.md

 buggy, hard-to-debug and barely maintainable code.

-To address this problem, dsock assumes that there already exists an efficient concurrency implementation (i.e. forking a new lightweight process should take hundreds of nanoseconds and a context switch tens of nanoseconds).
+To address this problem, dsock assumes that there already exists an efficient concurrency implementation, that forking a new lightweight process takes hundreds of nanoseconds and that context switch takes tens of nanoseconds.
 In such environment network programming can be done in the old one-process-per-connection way.
-There's no need for polling, thread pools and such.
+There's no need for polling, thread pools callbacks, state machines and so on.

-(Dsock even makes sure that users aspiring to use "modern" schedule-by-hand-style of network programming, won't be able to do so.
+Note that dsock even makes sure that users aspiring to use "modern" schedule-by-hand-style of network programming won't be able to do so.
-For example it lacks an equivalent of poll or kqueue which is a prerequiite for a hand written network scheduler.)
+For example, it lacks an equivalent of poll or kqueue function which is a prerequiite for a hand written network scheduler.

-Technically, current implementation of dsock is based on [libdill](http://libdill.org).
+Technically, current implementation of dsock uses [libdill](http://libdill.org) for concurrency.
 However, same or similar API can be implemented on top of any concurrency system with similar performance characteristics (e.g. Golang's goroutines).